 So one day – optimistic, pantsless, drink firmly in hand – I asked a group of screenwriters on Twitter if it mattered what I wrote about in my first feature-length screenplay.
-Should I focus on a genre that sold well in the spec market, such as comedy?
+Should I focus on a genre that sold well in the spec market?
 Should I ensure my main character was a white male, which would make the script easier to sell than a non-white male or a female lead?
 In essence, should I listen to the chatter about what sells and what doesn’t?

 And that’s when this nugget of advice came my way from screenwriter Geoff LaTulippe.
 Geoff said, it doesn’t matter what you write about because your first screenplay will most likely blow.

 Dear God, I almost spilled my drink.

 Did he just say, my screenplay, which I hadn’t even written yet, was going to blow?

 I took a long swig from my martini and thought about all the screenwriting books I’d read, the screenwriting classes I’d taken and the countless conversations I’d had about structure and character and story.
 I then realized two things: 1) I still had no idea how to write a screenplay and; 2) the goal for my first screenplay should be to learn how to write a screenplay.

 That was it, so simple.
 Geoff had set me free.